Ericbatiste1/EricsBookStore/EricsBookStore/README.md

-# EricsBookStore
-Book Store
-Total Time Spent - 15 hours and 43 mins
+Book Store Total Time Spent - 17 hours and 8 mins

 11/1/2021 - 2 hours

-11:18 am:
-Created github repo for EricsBookStore and changed indentity.
+11:18 am: Created github repo for EricsBookStore and changed indentity.

-11:24 am:
-Commented out https for school.
+11:24 am: Commented out https for school.

-11:39 am:
-Added new bootstrap file and saved the backup bootstrap file, changed nav classes and footer class names to add styles and replaced site.css with new site.css.
+11:39 am: Added new bootstrap file and saved the backup bootstrap file, changed nav classes and footer class names to add styles and replaced site.css with new site.css.

-11:46 am:
-changed a few styles for footer and the login/register buttons.
+11:46 am: changed a few styles for footer and the login/register buttons.

-12:22 pm:
-Added a dropdown to my homepage named Content Management.
+12:22 pm: Added a dropdown to my homepage named Content Management.

-12:49 pm:
-Added core class files and added the package files for nuget.
+12:49 pm: Added core class files and added the package files for nuget.

-8:59 pm:
-corrected all the errors and deleted class1.cs files, edited the using statement in startup.cs and corrected the errors in homecontroller with new errorviewmodel.
+8:59 pm: corrected all the errors and deleted class1.cs files, edited the using statement in startup.cs and corrected the errors in homecontroller with new errorviewmodel.

 11/2/2021 - 25 mins